DrAdrianDC/SQL-Projects/Financial and Data Analytics/README.md

   *  Use SQL to perform advanced queries for financial insights.
   *  Explore topics such as price trends, volatility, correlation, and portfolio performance.

+### Dataset

+The dataset is stored in the data folder.
+The data is collected with yfinance Python library